celestiaorg/CIPs/cips/cip-6.md

 This is not to say that no fee market system exists.
 Celestia inherited the default system provided by the Cosmos SDK.
 However, the present system has several inadequacies that need to be addressed in order to achieve better pricing certainty and transaction guarantees for it’s users and to find a “fair” price for both the sellers (validators) and buyers (rollups) of data availability.

-This proposal should be viewed as a sub component of a more broader effort and thus it’s scope is strictly focused towards the more foundational aspect of fee enforcement: **ensuring that the value captured goes to those that provided that value**.
+This proposal should be viewed as a foundational component of a more broader effort and thus it’s scope is strictly focused towards the enforcement of some minimum fee: **ensuring that the value captured goes to those that provided that value**.
 It does not pertain to actual pricing mechanisms, tipping, refunds, futures and other possible future works.
+Dynamic systems like EIP-1559 and uniform price auctions can and should be prioritised only once the network starts to experience congestion over block space.

 ## Specification